 How to plant Sambucus

 Sambucus is better known as Elder – a fully hardy, low maintenance shrub/tree which provides interest through the seasons with is leaves, flowers and berries.
-It is fast growing with very little maintenance required, performing best in moist but well-drained soil, in full sun or partial shade.
-It works as an attractive screen or among large borders or shrubberies where it will add contrast.
+It is relatively fast growing with very little maintenance required, performing best in moist but well-drained soil, in full sun or partial shade.
+It works as an attractive screen or among large borders or shrubberies where it will add contrast for most of the year.
 In spring, Sambucus produces a spectacular display of nectar rich blooms which are a magnet for bees and butterflies.

 How to plant

-- Soak the roots in water for 3-6 hours prior to planting.
-Prepare a hole large enough to accommodate the roots so that they will be fully submerged after planting.
-Any top growth, including stems and branches should remain above the soil surface after planting.
+— Soak the roots in water for 3-6 hours prior to planting.
+In a well-cultivated border, dig a hole large enough to accommodate the roots so that they will be fully submerged after planting.
+The stem and branches should remain above the soil surface after planting.
 Ensure the hole is the correct depth so that the soil is level with the point at which the roots meet the stem.

-- Improve the initial growing conditions by digging in some organic matter like compost or leaf mould to the planting hole, this soft texture will help the roots settle in and grow.
+— Improve the initial growing conditions by digging in some organic matter like compost or leaf mould to the planting hole, this soft medium and boost of nutrients will help the roots settle in and grow.
+Avoid adding too much organic matter or manure to the planting hole as this can be too rich and damage the new roots.

-- When the shrub is in place, backfill the hole and firm down.
+— Position the shrub in the hole with the most attractive side facing into the garden.
+When the shrub is in place, backfill the hole and firm down.
 Water thoroughly to settle the soil around the roots and hydrate the plant.

 — When planting into the garden, choose a position in full sun or partial shade with moist but well-drained soil.